Abdallah-A-Raafat/Nuralhealer/ai/Data/RAG/deprission/types/Seasonal Affective Disorder.md

+---
-What Is Seasonal Affective Disorder (SAD)?
+title: What Is Seasonal Affective Disorder (SAD)?
+source: Psych Central
+category: Depression
+language: English
+---

 Seasonal affective disorder, or seasonal depression, is triggered by the changing seasons.
 It’s more common during fall and winter but can also occur in the summer.